Facial Fat Grafting in Philadelphia & Montgomery County

 First, Dr. Horvath will use special liposuction techniques to harvest surplus fat from an area of your body (usually the abdomen, thighs, or inner knee).
 This fat will be washed and purified, readying it for injection to the face.

 Once the fat has been prepared, Dr. Horvath will inject it into the face to add volume.
 Tiny specialized needles are used for the injections and there is no need for incisions.
 The fat may be used to fill in areas of the face that are lacking volume or look wrinkled or creased.
-The injections can be used to treat:

 - Hollowing in the temples